Random Utility and Limited Consideration: Testing Random Consideration Models

 \section{Testing Random Consideration Models}

-In this section we report the results of testing the validity of $\rumo$ and $\rhrc$ to describe our experimental data.
-In particular, we focus on the $\eu$ restriction on the preference support ($R^{\eu}(X)$).
-Unless otherwise stated the tested hypothesis is that, for a particular specification of our model (consideration set stochastic rule/cost treatment), there exists $(m,\pi)$ that is a $\rhrc$ representation for behavior.
-We report the value of the test statistic and the corresponding p-value coming from the bootstrap distribution for the test statistic ($500$ bootstrap replications for every test statistic were conducted).
-The p-value is interpreted as the probability of observing a realization of the test statistic that is above the one that is actually observed due to sample variability, if the null hypothesis is indeed correct.
-Then, the smaller the p-value is, the more evidence the researcher has to reject the hypothesis of the validity of a $\rhrc$ representation.
+In this section, we report the results of testing the ability of $\rumo$, $\la$, and $\rcg$ to describe our experimental data.
+We test these models without imposing any restrictions on preferences except stability over frames.
+Unless otherwise stated, the tested hypothesis is that, for a particular specification of our model (consideration set stochastic rule), there exists $(m,\pi)$ that is a $\rhrc$ representation for behavior.